spietras/rules_conda/docs/docs/usage/example.md

 First get familiar with [`rules_python`](https://github.com/bazelbuild/rules_python).
 You should uses these rules to configure your Python project to work with Bazel.
-I recommend that you first set everything up so that it works with your local python.
+I recommend that you first set everything up so that it works with your local Python.
 After that works you can move to using `rules_conda` for creating environments automatically.

 To use `rules_conda` you need to add that to your `WORKSPACE` file: